Why Do I Feel Deep Shame?

 historical suffering within the family system

 Sometimes shame within the family system was never fully acknowledged, processed, or spoken about openly.
+What remains hidden may continue influencing later generations until it is seen, acknowledged, and given a place within the family story.

 The Difference Between Guilt and Shame